suerion/AutomatedWorkcarts/README.md

 ## Permission

 - `automatedworkcarts.toggle` -- Allows usage of the `aw.toggle` command.
-- `automatedworkcarts.viewmarkers` -- Allows usage of the `aw.showmarkers` command.
 - `automatedworkcarts.managetriggers` -- Allows viewing, adding, updating and removing triggers.

 ## Commands

 - `aw.toggle` -- Toggles automation for the workcart you are looking at.
-- `aw.showmarkers <seconds>` -- Temporarily creates map markers for all currently automated workcarts (using delivery drone icons).
-Defaults to 60 seconds.
-  - The duration defaults to 60 seconds unless otherwise specified.
-  - Only the players that run this command can see the markers.
-  - Note: This requires enabling global broadcast on all workcarts for the duration, which can impact client and server FPS, so use this feature sparingly.
 - `aw.addtrigger <option1> <option2> ...` -- Adds a trigger to the track position where you are aiming, with the specified options.
 Automated workcarts that pass through the trigger will be affected by the trigger's options.
   - Speed options: `Hi` | `Med` | `Lo` | `Zero`.
   - Direction options: `Fwd` | `Rev` | `Invert`.